UnfoldDataScience/Agentic_Ai_For_Beginner/troubleshooting.md

 Step 5 - Select the installed kernel while using jupyter notebook
  ```
-Do this step in Jupyter notebooks
+Do step 5 in Jupyter notebook
  ```